GrandpaBond/pxt-flexfx/README.md

 You can choose a FlexFX from a selection of built-in sounds, or create your own (see ``|flexFX:Building a FlexFX|`` below).
 You can also queue-up performance to happen in the background.

-# Performing a FlexFX #performFlexFX
+# Performing a FlexFX #flexFX-performFlexFX
 Each FlexFX has a unique name (its **id**), assigned when it is first created.

 This is supplied to the block ``|flexFX:performFlexFX|``, together with your chosen play-settings: